ory/docs/docs/oathkeeper/configure-deploy.md

   other API endpoints such as health checks, JSON Web Key Sets, and a list of available rules.

 For this guide we're using Docker.
-ORY Oathkeeper however can be [installed in a variety of ways](install.md).
+Ory Oathkeeper however can be [installed in a variety of ways](install.md).

 ## Configure

-ORY Oathkeeper can be configured via the filesystem as well as environment variables.
+Ory Oathkeeper can be configured via the filesystem as well as environment variables.
 For more information on mapping the keys to environment variables please head over to the [configuration chapter](reference/configuration.md).